If you’re suffering from leg discomfort, this will be the most important thing you read today.

-An injectable foam that is used in treating varicose veins and larger diseased veins that worsen circulation.
+An injectable foam treats varicose veins and more prominent diseased veins that worsen circulation.
 The foam is injected under ultrasound guidance in an outpatient setting.

-Compounded Sclerotherapy is a generic injectable foam that is administered to varicose veins with or without ultrasound guidance.
+Compounded Sclerotherapy is a generic injectable foam administered to varicose veins with or without ultrasound guidance.
 This is often the treatment of choice for small varicose veins and spider veins.

 Talk to your vein specialist to determine which treatment is best for you!

 Why Elite Vein Clinic?

 Elite Vein Clinic is the premier vein clinic in Arizona.
 We have successfully treated hundreds of patients and are confident we can resolve your symptoms.

 Here are the things that make Elite Vein Clinic stand out among the rest: